HL7/davinci-pct/input/pagecontent/formal_specification.md

 The client (or other interested systems - e.g., patient or submitting provider system) can now query the endpoint outcome status using the [polling mechanism](https://build.fhir.org/ig/HL7/davinci-pct/formal_specification.html#polling).

-Once the AEOB has an outcome equal to complete.
-The client (or other interested systems - e.g., patient or submitting provider system) can perform a FHIR query to receive the AEOB bundle.
+Once the AEOB has an outcome equal to complete, the client (or other interested systems - e.g., patient or submitting provider system) can perform a FHIR query to receive the AEOB bundle.

 > Note: Although technically possible, conveying the AEOB to the patient via FHIR API is optional and the workflow is contingent upon the payer opting to expose the API to the patient.